Henry Bolton (British politician): 2019 general election

 Bolton contested the 2019 general election in Folkestone and Hythe as an independent, after the Brexit Party decided not to contest the seat.
 He received 576 votes (1%).

+Social Democratic Party

+Bolton joined the Social Democratic Party (SDP) in early 2025.
+Later that year he was appointed as the SDP's spokesperson for foreign affairs, defence & security.

+Restore Britain

+In July 2026, Bolton was announced as Restore Britain's spokesman on national security.

 Political views

 Bolton has said that the effectiveness of policies is more important than whether they are from the left or the right.
 As a Liberal Democrat he said that being tough on issues of law and order was part of the party's principles.
 At the launch of his campaign to be UKIP leader, Bolton highlighted his opposition to the practice of female genital mutilation.

 Author

 In September 2019, Bolton's book What a State! was published.
 It explores what he sees as failures in modern British political leadership, the inadequacies of MPs, challenges of political leadership, Brexit, populism, identity politics, the meeting of equal representation and equal opportunities, and the institutional culture of the civil service.
 A preface is by Lembit Öpik.
 A review in The New European commented that the book quoted from Sophocles, Shakespeare, and Einstein, but that nothing was as good as Jo Marney's explanation for claiming why she felt like Anne Frank.